 English Language Tests for International Students

 IELTS is a globally recognized test that assesses your reading, listening, speaking, and writing abilities and assigns a band score between 0 to 9.
-With a band score of 6.5 or higher, you’re all set to apply for admission to universities in English-speaking countries.
+With a band score of 6.5 or higher, you’re all set to apply for admission to universities in Germany.

 The test is administered in person worldwide, and the fees vary depending on the location.
-With its reputation across German Universities like the Free University of Berlin and Munich University for accurately assessing language proficiency, the IELTS is an excellent option for those who want to prove their English proficiency and open doors to international opportunities.
+With its reputation across German universities like the Free University of Berlin and LMU Munich for accurately assessing language proficiency, the IELTS is an excellent option for those who want to prove their English proficiency and open doors to international opportunities.

 Next up is TOEFL, a widely recognized English language test recognized by thousands of universities around the globe making it a popular choice among international students seeking to study abroad.
 Like IELTS, TOEFL evaluates proficiency in the same skill sets.
 But, unlike IELTS, TOEFL has a score range of 0-120 where a good and recognizable score is considered 80 or higher which helps you stand out from the crowd.